spryker/spryker-docs/docs/pbc/all/shopping-list-and-wishlist/202212.0/marketplace/install-and-upgrade/install-glue-api/install-the-marketplace-shopping-lists-glue-api.md

 ---
-title: "Glue API: Marketplace Shopping Lists feature integration"
+title: "Install the Marketplace Shopping Lists Glue API"
 last_updated: May 5, 2022
 description: This document describes how to integrate the Shopping Lists feature API into a Spryker project.
 template: feature-integration-guide-template